Things to Do in Kaikoura for Couples

 1. Walk Hand-in-hand Along the Kaikoura Peninsula Walkway

 Stretching your legs is a fun and free thing to do together, especially when there are seals involved!
-The 11km Kaikoura Peninsula Walkway encompasses dramatic coastal scenery matched with lookouts over seal colonies.
+The 11km (7-mile) Kaikoura Peninsula Walkway encompasses dramatic coastal scenery matched with lookouts over seal colonies.
 Seals even make their way onto the track, which is exciting to see but be sure to keep your distance to not disturb these beautiful creatures.
 Find out more about the Kaikoura Peninsula Walkway, as well as a few other popular walks in the 5 Best Walks in Kaikoura.